 Please follow us on Twitter and Facebook to keep up to date with opportunities to engage with academic research.

-The UPR team would also like to extend an invitation for all to lively attend our 2021 Virtual Conference, taking place on March 17,2021.
+The UPR team would also like to extend an invitation for all to attend our 2022 Virtual Conference, taking place on March 24, 2022.
 More details will be released soon.